17 Types of Lilacs for a Beautiful, Pastel Flower Bed

 Charles Joly Lilac

 These are earlier French lilac tree varieties that were first presented in the late 1800s and till now, these are regarded as one of the finest French hybrids.
-Its magenta-colored double petals have a delightful scent.
+This Syringa vulgaris has magenta-colored double petals have a delightful scent.

 The Flowering sessions of these shrubs last for three to four weeks that commence in the middle to late spring.
 These fragrant shrubs can reach a height of 12 feet as well as a width of 10 feet and flourish in zones 3-7.

 These French lilacs are perfect for gardeners who want to collect a large number of cut flowers while not compromising the splendor of the outside bloom show.
 In 1993, the Royal Horticultural Society honored 'Charles Joly’ with the prize of Garden Merit.

 President Grevy Lilacs are very much popular throughout the globe for their magnificent blossoms.
 These are a mid-May flowering French lilac variety.

 Grevy has a charming, upright character and can survive with little care.
 They are capable of withstanding a wide range of circumstances, including urban settings.